sebastianfeldmann/phpbu-google-drive/README.md

 # PHPBU Google Drive utility
-With this cli script you can create a Google Drive access token file that is required by PHPBU to sync your files to Google Drive.
+With this CLI script you can create a Google Drive access token file that is required by PHPBU to sync your files to Google Drive.

 Also it lists the names and IDs of your Google Drive files and directories.
-The ID of the directory where you want to store your backups is needed for your phpbu configuration.
+The ID of the directory where you want to store your backups is needed for your PHPBU configuration.

-All you need is a Google api client json credential file that you can easily generate online in you Google account settings.
+All you need is a Google API client JSON credential file that you can easily generate online in your Google account settings.

 ## Installation

-There are two ways to install the phpbu Google Drive utility.
+There are two ways to install the PHPBU Google Drive utility.

 ### Composer